Feeding America

 Serves about 4,500 students monthly

-School Food Markets and School Pantries aim to provide a variety of nutritious, healthy foods to children and families for consumption in their homes.
-Our goal is to work with schools and community partners to distribute that food in a safe, easily accessible environment.
+School Food Markets and School Pantries aim to provide a variety of nutritious, healthy foods to children and families.
+Our goal is to work with schools and community partners to distribute food in a safe, easily accessible environment.

 Menu-specific items are delivered to local schools and are supplemented by a limited number of donated goods, bakery items and fresh produce as those items are available.
 Each school allows all students, parents of students, and school staff to walk through the market and select food based on the allocated amount.

-This market model removes the stigma of needing help and supports client-choice, offering dignity and compassion to the people we serve.
+This market model removes the stigma of needing help and supports choice, offering dignity and compassion to the people we serve.

 Some schools are a better fit as a School Pantry site.
 This is a scaled back version of a School Food Market that includes the Food Bank delivering shelf-stable and fresh produce items to schools.
 Teachers and advisors provide food to students and families as needed.

-Donation Impact: It costs about $100 for one student to get market food each month for an entire school year.
-The cost to fund a single School Food Market with 200 students is about $2,000.
+Donation Impact: It costs about $125 for one student to get market food each month for an entire school year.
 Donate now.

 LPS Emergency Pantry